Tornado Warning issued for Rice by NWS - News Break

 Tornado Warning issued for Rice by NWS

-Effective: 2021-05-19 19:46:00 CDT Expires: 2021-05-19 20:15:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: To repeat, a tornado is on the ground.
-TAKE COVER NOW!
+Effective: 2021-05-19 19:39:00 CDT Expires: 2021-05-19 20:15:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Rice A TORNADO WARNING REMAINS IN EFFECT UNTIL 815 PM CDT FOR SOUTHWESTERN RICE COUNTY At 746 PM CDT, a confirmed tornado was located over Warsaw, or near Faribault, moving north at 20 mph.
-HAZARD...Damaging tornado.
-SOURCE...Law enforcement confirmed tornado.
+Target Area: Rice The National Weather Service in the Twin Cities has issued a * Tornado Warning for Southwestern Rice County in south central Minnesota * Until 815 PM CDT. * At 739 PM CDT, a severe thunderstorm capable of producing a tornado was located near Warsaw, or 6 miles southwest of Faribault, moving north at 20 mph.
+HAZARD...Tornado.
+SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely.
-This tornado will be near Faribault around 755 PM CDT.
-TORNADO...OBSERVED HAIL...<.75INalerts.weather.gov
+Tree damage is likely. * This dangerous storm will be near Warsaw around 750 PM CDT.
+Faribault around 755 PM CDT.
+TORNADO...RADAR INDICATED HAIL...<.75INalerts.weather.gov